mlandry1/CarND/CarND-Traffic-Sign-Classifier-P2/README.md

 Overview
 ---
-In this project, I have implemented a classifier using convolutional neural networks.
+In this project, I have implemented a traffic sign classifier using convolutional neural networks.

 The Project